ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_variance_m (const double data[], size_t stride, size_t n, double mean)

-   This function returns the sample variance of *data* relative to the given value of *mean*.
-The function is computed with :math:`\Hat\mu` replaced by the value of *mean* that you supply,
+   This function returns the sample variance of :data:`data` relative to the given value of :data:`mean`.
+The function is computed with :math:`\Hat\mu` replaced by the value of :data:`mean` that you supply,

    .. only:: not texinfo